-About the author: Jim McMahon writes about instrumentation technology.
+Jim McMahon writes on instrumentation technology.

 His feature stories have appeared in hundreds of industrial and high-tech publications throughout the world and are read by more than 5 million readers monthly.
-He can be reached at jim.mcmahon@zebracom.net
+He can be reached at jim.mcmahon@zebracom.net.